Dan-Q/danq-geocaching-reposter/README.md

 modification for compatibility with your site and theme, and probably suitable for adaptation/as a jumping-off point for other sites/CMS platforms.

+For a more in-depth examination of the concept, including screenshots and diagrams, see https://danq.me/2018/09/16/importing-geocaching-logs-into-wordpress/

 ## Concept

 GPS games like geocaching and geohashing require that you attend specific locations on the Earth's surface (possibly